 Do I need help out?

-If you have a valid reason for not being able to help, advise the racing secretary and we can probably find some other way for you to get involved.
+If you have a valid reason for not being able to help, please advise the racing secretary and we can probably find some other way for you to get involved.

 Junior riders (U17s and younger that are riding in the senior grades) are asked to organize with an adult to do their roster.

 If you still want to race on the day you are marshalling, it’s your responsibility to find someone appropriate to fill in during your race.